mayamaya12/rock-paper-sciossors-game/README.md

-This is rock paper scissors game have a fun game witrh the computer
+This is rock paper scissors game have a fun game witrh the computer!!